Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 The last thing I'd say on that is more hands-on management is acceptable, I find or I have found, if it's explained.
 So if someone’s very new in their career, I've had some leaders that have said to people I'm going to be quite hands-on with you for the first couple of weeks or whatever, until you're at a stage where you're comfortable and I'm comfortable that you'll start taking on more and more autonomy, so it's like, it doesn't have to be, you know, 0 to 100 with autonomy on day one, but I think the employees need to understand the approach you’re taking and similarly where people have made mistakes or are struggling with something, the leader might say “right, I'm gonna step in.
 We're gonna work through this together I'm gonna be a bit more hands on”, but that's explained to people.
 And I think once that's explained, I think, well, then a little bit more hands-on management is OK.

-Cathal Divilly: I mean, that's that's interesting, right?
-So so conscious leaders like there are always opportunities and moments to allow for autonomy to take place.
+Cathal Divilly: I mean, that's interesting, right?
+So conscious leaders, there are always opportunities and moments to allow for autonomy to take place.
 And I think being conscious of that is important, right?
 And then on the second piece, then what I thought was really interesting was, actually good leadership, you're almost contracting with your employees and your team members to say, “look, at this particular moment, I'm going to be this type of way.
 We're going to work on this together, whether it's you're a new employee or not”, so I think that contracting piece is really important, and then that takes us onto the R.

-Dr Colin Hugues: OK, and the Rs again, I'll be… we've mentioned some of these things and I'll be quick on these.
+Dr Colin Hughes: OK, and the Rs again, I'll be… we've mentioned some of these things and I'll be quick on these.
 There's two Rs again, one is reliable, reliability, right?
 And that goes to promise fulfilment and so on.
 And I've mentioned this.
 Some of this can be, you know, supports and so on.
 If you, if you promise something, to do something on behalf of an employee, for instance, or help them with something, or to get back to them with something and so on.
 It's about fulfilling those promises, and I think we can all be guilty of not getting back to people on time.
 I know certainly I can.
 Because something happens, the day gets away from you and you might think, “oh sure listen.
 That's one of a hundred tasks I have to do today”, but for that individual employee that's incredibly important for them because it was only one task you were doing for them, right?

 So again, it it's just being conscious of the impact of maybe not being able to get back to people and what I found on that for me personally, it's about managing expectations and managing my time and diary and not trying to shoehorn things in and being a bit more realistic to say, “I'm not going to get to you this week, but I'll definitely make time to do it next week”, you know?
 So it's that type of thing.